 With over 15 years’ experience in facilitating participation in sport, CMY recognises that sport is an effective tool for engaging young people, especially newly-arrived young people.
-CMY delivers sport programs for young people of refugee and migrant backgrounds to increase social cohesion and participation.
+CMY delivers sport programs for young people from refugee and migrant backgrounds to increase social cohesion and participation.

 - Regular in-school and after-school football programs

-- School holiday programs
+- School holiday programs and special events

-- Support for participants to register for local clubs
+- Support for participants to register for local clubs.

 CMY's sports program aims to create a more inclusive and responsive sports sector that is attuned to the needs of refugee and migrant young people, as well as increase their access and participation in sport and recreation.